fieldtrip/website/tutorial/introduction.md

 FieldTrip is composed of a collection of scripts running in MATLAB.
 The toolbox is platform independent (i.e. can run under Linux, macOS and Windows).
 To start MATLAB on Linux at the DCC

-    matlab2014b (or use another version number, e.g. 2016a)
+    matlab2014b (or use another version number, e.g., 2016a)

 It is now possible to execute the MATLAB scripts by copying/pasting the relevant text from the tutorials (To copy from a Window browser to MATLAB running under Linux from X-Win32, use the mouse to highlight the text in the browser and press Crtl-c.
 Then use Ctrl-v or the middle mouse button to paste in MATLAB).